hamvocke/hamvocke.github.io/_drafts/testing_microservices.md

   2. Service Tests
   3. User Interface Tests

 Unfortunately the concept of the test pyramid falls a little short if you take a closer look.
 [Some will argue](https://watirmelon.blog/2011/06/10/yet-another-software-testing-pyramid/) that either the naming or some conceptual aspects of Mike Cohn's test pyramid are not optimal, and I have to agree.
 From a modern point of view the test pyramid seems overly simplistic and can therefore be a bit misleading.
-Still, due to it's simplicity the essence of the test pyramid still is a good rule of thumb when it comes to establishing your own test suite/ Your best bet is to remember two things from Cohn's original test pyramid:
+Still, due to it's simplicity the essence of the test pyramid still serves as a good rule of thumb when it comes to establishing your own test suite.
+Your best bet is to remember two things from Cohn's original test pyramid:

   1. Write tests with different granularity
   2. The more high-level you get the fewer tests you should have on that level